prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 So, in total it will take between 18-30 weeks to become a full-stack developer on MERN stack, starting from absolute scratch.

-Our [program at AltCampus](https://altcampus.school) takes you all the way from zero to a full-stack employable MERN stack developer in about 6 months of time.
+Our [program at AltCampus](https://altcampus.school) takes you all the way from zero to a full-stack employable MERN developer in about 6 months of time.

 ### What is the salary of a MERN Stack developer ?